-The TSM archive client offers an option to delete the local files immediately on successful archival to the server.
+The archive client offers an option to delete the local files immediately on successful archival to the server.
 This option needs explicitly stating on the command line or setting in the Archive Options in the GUI and probably should not be used.
-The archive data is secured on the TSM Archive Server by making three copies to tape.
+The archive data is secured on the Archive Server by making three copies to tape.
 This process occurs early each morning between 00:00 - 01:00 am.
 We therefore recommend that where Archive clients need to delete archived material from their local machines - for example for reasons of space - they should desist from doing so until the day following the archival process for any particular file and then do so through local operating system commands.

 Archive file deletion

-Unlike the TSM backup client, the TSM archive client allows the deletion of files archived on the server.
+Unlike the backup client, the archive client allows the deletion of files archived on the server.
 Obviously care should be taken in use of this, as once deleted from the server, a file cannot later be retrieved.

 For simplicity, usage of the Archive client software is grouped according to interface type and function.
 Click on the appropriate link below for a tutorial on how to Archive and Retrieve files: